Smart Planet Association

 The IRCEO framework includes the following stakeholders:

-1. Educational Organizations and their Quality/Sustainable Development Project Leaders
+1. Educational organizations and their quality sustainable developments Project leaders.

-2. Project Management Organizations that may be hired by schools to support their Quality/Sustainability management system implementation and the monitoring of related activities.
+2. Project management organizations that may be hired by schools to support their Quality Sustainability Management System implementation and monitoring of related activities.

 3. Organizations that provide training services pertaining to ISO 21001.

-4. Certification Bodies that operate according to ISO 17021 who may be engaging in the audit and certification of Educational Organizations to ISO 21001.
+4. Certification Bodies that operate according to ISO 17,021 who may be engaging in the audit and certification of education organizations to ISO 21001.

-5. Accreditation Bodies that operate according to ISO 17011 who may be provide oversight to Certification Bodies.
+5. Accreditation Bodies that operate according to ISO 17011 who may provide oversight to certification bodies.

-6. Sponsors (individuals and/or organizations) of the activities of any the above-mentioned stakeholders.
+6. Sponsors (individuals and/or organizations) of the activities of the above-mentioned stakeholders.

-The registry will be accessible by via the following web address: Irceo.org
+The registry will be accessible via the following web address irceo.org.

-To support the initiative or for the requirements to be listed in the registry, please visit Irceo.org/membership
+To support the initiative or for the requirement to be listed in the registry, please visit irceo.org.

 Partnerships

-The SPA has defined a partnership program to enable engagement and collaboration with other organizations that can help promote the SPA mission, and where the SPA can help advance their mission.
+The SPA has defined A partnership program to enable engagement and collaboration with other organizations that can help promote the SPA mission and where the SPA can help advance its mission.

-These partnerships will be via membership and/or reciprical participation in each others activities or via the creation of SPA Chapters within Universities and interested communities.
+These partnerships will be via membership and or reciprocal participation in each other activities or via the creation of SPA chapters with the universities and interested communities.

 Sponsors